oliedmundparker/NCCTEST/README.md

 1. Authentication.
 In a real world application most of these end points would be authenticated.
 Scans/Vulnerabilities would only be able to be read by the user who requested the scan & administrators.
 Additionally we'd also want to ensure only an admin could do put/delete requests.
 2. Verification.
 I would have liked to have added some verification on many elements in the code.
 E.G, an asset listed in a vulnerability should have to be in the scan the vulnerability is part of.
 And Start/End times should have some verification to ensure they make sense.

+## Update

+After I submitted the test I went back to check my code properly and discovered some problems that I should have spotted.
+You can see from the commit what they were, but to summarise:
+1. I assumed the references was always a URL but upon inspection it isn't (its multiple).
+I decided to change the field to a text field.
+2. Some char fields were clearly not long enough.
+I made these bigger.
+3. I had been adding scanners in the admin for my tests but disocvered there was no way to add these through the API.
+I have added this capbility through the /scanner endpoint.
+4. The scanner object was also looking for pk's rather than names.
+I resolved this, and made their name unique so no error could occur.
+5. Choices tuples where the wrong way round, reversed this error.
+6. Some field names were incorret from the sample jsons.
+Corrected.